-WEST PALM BEACH – Hanley Center at Origins is pleased to announce the opening of its Mental Health Program on May 30, 2022.
+WEST PALM BEACH – Hanley Center is pleased to announce the opening of its Mental Health Program on May 30, 2022.
 This valuable new program will meet the critical need for residential treatment for people who do not identify as having substance use disorders.

 Like any other illness, mental illness can improve with proper treatment.